 Eternal Sough, 2022 - ongoing

 I have a feeling that the sea is pulling me in today.
 The lump in my chest tightens.
 The eyes deceive.
-It seems that I see at the horizon that he is coming home.
+It seems that I see on the horizon that he is coming home.
 In the meanwhile, the sea is booming.
-The ethernal sough makes an imprint in the depths of my memory.
+The eternal sough makes an imprint in the depths of my memory.
 It is time to go with the flow.

 Aqueous, 2015 - ongoing